citrus/spree_essentials/README.md

 Once that's complete, run the migration generator and migrate your database:

-    # to see your available generators run
+To see your available generators run

     rails g

+Now run the generators for extensions you wish to install

     rails g spree_essentials:install
     rails g spree_essentials:cms
     rails g spree_essentials:blog

-    ... # others
+Then migrate your database:
     rake db:migrate